-2.11 The Local Plan allocates threetwo 'contingency sites' for housing.
-These developments will only be permitted if housing delivery across the district falls below defined 'action levels' or the Council is unable to demonstrate a five year housing supply in accordance with national policy.
-The release of contingency sites will be the Council's preference if the supply of housing is insufficient, but proposals on other sites will also be considered on their merits according to the presumption in favour of sustainable development set out in national policy.
+2.11 The Local Plan allocates one 'contingency site' for housing.
+This development will only be permitted if housing delivery across the district falls below defined 'action levels' or the Council is unable to demonstrate a five year housing supply in accordance with national policy.
+The release of the contingency site will be the Council's preference if the supply of housing is insufficient, but proposals on other sites will also be considered on their merits according to the presumption in favour of sustainable development set out in national policy.